-Businesses with overdue balances will have a valid clearance certificate in place until August 19, 2021.
-Businesses who do not make full payment or enter into a payment arrangement will not receive a clearance renewal on August 20, 2021.
+Businesses with overdue balances had a valid clearance certificate in place until August 19, 2021.
+Businesses who did not make full payment or enter into a payment arrangement did not receive a clearance renewal on August 20, 2021.

-We understand the financial burden many Ontario businesses are dealing with due to the COVID-19 pandemic and will continue to work with businesses that require additional support beyond the June 30, 2021 deadline to establish flexible payment arrangements.
+We understand the financial burden many Ontario businesses are dealing with due to the COVID-19 pandemic and are continuing to work with businesses that require additional support beyond the June 30, 2021 deadline to establish flexible payment arrangements.

 What happens if I have an experience rating surcharge issued in 2020?
 When will it be due?

 If your experience rating assessment (CAD7 or NEER) results in a surcharge, the debit will still be applied to your account.
-Under WSIB’s financial relief package, you can defer the payment of your surcharge amount until 2021.
+Under WSIB’s financial relief package, you could defer the payment of your surcharge amount until June 30, 2021.

 We recognize that some businesses may require longer repayment terms due to the ongoing pandemic.
 If you require additional support once the repayment period has started, please contact us and we will be happy to work with you.